 All THC-based cannabinoids have tolerant-dependent effects.
 This is because of the nature of the endocannabinoid system, which utilizes cannabinoids in the hemp plant.
 The more we expose this system to specific cannabinoids, the more it develops a tolerance which means that eventually, you won’t get as high off of a small amount of THC.

 THC-O is no different.
 One thing that users have told us is that an overall tolerance to THC can result in a higher tolerance to the effects of THC-O. In other words, if you’re already a regular THC user, it’s likely that your first experience with THC-O won’t be as powerful.
 This tells us that THC-O and delta 9 as well as delta 8 THC may be structurally similar enough that they work on the same receptors in the body.

-It also means that if you have never used any form of THC before, you should definitely start slow.
-In fact, we recommend that you don’t take THC-O-acetate unless you have used delta 8 or delta 10 before and have therefore already built up something of a tolerance so that the particularly powerful effects of THC-O are more manageable once they are active in your system.
+It also means that if you have never used any form of THC before and wondering, “Does THC-O get u high?” – you should definitely start slow.
+In fact, we recommend that you don’t take THC-O-acetate unless you have used delta 8 or delta 10 before and have therefore already built up something of tolerance so that the particularly powerful effects of THC-O are more manageable once they are active in your system.

 And, as you use THC-O more frequently, there is a good chance that you won’t get so high off of a tiny amount of the product.
 Ultimately, this is seen as a positive because it gives you more control over how high you get and can help you avoid getting “too high” simply because your body is not used to these effects.